Rollup

 Using rollups effectively:

-Understand Bridges: Know exactly how bridges work and risks before moving capital across.
+Understand Bridges: Know how bridges work and their risks before moving capital across.

-Use Established Rollups: Arbitrum and Optimism are most mature.
+Use Established Rollups: Choose mature rollups.
 Newer rollups carry higher risk.

 Monitor Sequencer: Understand sequencer configuration.
-Decentralized sequencers are preferable to permissioned.
+Decentralized sequencers are preferable.

-Withdrawal Planning: Plan for 7-day (optimistic) or 1-2 hour (ZK) withdrawal delays.
-Don't move capital to rollup if you need instant access.
+Withdrawal Planning: Plan for withdrawal delays.
+Don't move capital to a rollup if you need instant access.

-Diversify: Don't keep all capital in single rollup.
+Diversify: Don't keep all capital in a single rollup.
 Spread across multiple chains.

 Bridge Quality: Use official bridges when possible.
 Third-party bridges introduce additional risk.